rakeshvirtualanalytics/employee-dashboard/README.md

 ### `npm install`

+3. Add SQL file
+Import the emp_dashboard.sql file to the database which is in the repository

-3. Then start your React Application
+4. Then start your React Application
 ## Available Scripts

 In the project directory, you can run: